 The Academy is a company limited by guarantee and an exempt charity.
 The Charitable Company's Memorandum and Articles of Association are the primary governing documents of the Academy.

-The Governors act as the trustees for the charitable activities of Sidney Stringer Multi Academy Trust (The MAT) and are also the directors of the Charitable Company for the purpose of company law.

-Details of Governors who served throughout the year except as noted are included in the Reference and Administration details on page 1.
+The Trustees are the directors of the Charitable Company for the purpose of company law.
+Details of Trustees who served throughout the year except as noted are included in the Reference and Administration details on page 1.